Assistant Professor of Italian

 I am a feminist medievalist specializing in the literature, law, and history of the Italian Middle Ages (12th-14th centuries).

-My first book argues that Giovanni Boccaccio (1313-1375), famous for the Decameron and its short stories on matters of religion and sexuality, was a cutting-edge legal theorist of consent.
-Boccaccio studied canon law at the university in Naples and his later fictional works abound with legal cases and theories.
+My first book argues that Giovanni Boccaccio (1313-1375), famous for the Decameron and its down-to-earth short stories about religion and sexuality, was a cutting-edge legal theorist of consent.
+Boccaccio studied canon law at the university in Naples and his later fictional works dramatize legal cases and comment on theories of jurisprudence.
 Boccaccio found a particular affinity with Gratian’s Decretum (c.
 1140), a foundational textbook in the teaching of medieval canon law.
-Gratian and Boccaccio alike advocate for women’s status as consenting subjects, in sharp contrast to social practice of the time.
+Gratian and Boccaccio alike advocate for women’s—and men's—status as consenting subjects, in sharp contrast to social practice of the time.

-My work on consent in matters of marriage and sexuality, which began with Gratian’s Decretum, has now expanded to encompass the broader history of consent as an idea.
+My work on consent in matters of marriage and sexuality, which began with medieval canon law, has now expanded to encompass the broader history of consent as an idea.
 Consent permeates every aspect of society, from law to sex to medicine to digital privacy.
 I will be teaching a course on this topic, Humanities 2A: Consent, in Winter 2021.

-Within the Italian program at UC Davis, I offer courses on Boccaccio, Dante, lyric poetry, Renaissance literature, and contemporary Italian culture.
+Within the Italian program at UC Davis, I offer courses on Boccaccio, Dante, lyric poetry, Renaissance literature, contemporary Italian culture, and the history of pandemics in the Mediterranean (ITA 145, Fall 2020).

-I am also Senior Assistant Editor on the editorial board of Digital Dante, a venue for research on Dante and his world.
+I am also Associate Editor on the editorial board of Digital Dante, a venue for research on Dante and his world.
 Our collaborations in digital humanities bring innovative scholarship on Dante to a global readership.